 Digging Out of Debt

-It’s easy to fall into debt-especially if you are in the junior ranks in the military and are supporting a growing family.
-What can you do if you know you’re carrying around too much debt?
+It’s easy to fall into debt — especially if you are in the junior ranks in the military and are supporting a growing family.
+What can you do if you know you’re carrying too much debt?
 First, don’t feel overwhelmed.
 Debt can be managed.
 Start by taking at least some of the following steps:

 - If you think you can’t make a payment on a debt, call the business you owe money to and ask for more time.
 If you make the call before you miss a payment, the business often will be more willing to work with you.

 - Talk with the financial counseling personnel on your base or post.
-They can offer suggestions to get out of debt and let you know about helpful programs specifically for military personnel and their families.
+They can offer suggestions to get out of debt and let you know about financial assistance programs for military personnel and their families.

-- Consider working with a non-profit debt counseling service, such as Consumer Credit Counseling Service (CCCS).
-For a small fee (or maybe no fee), CCCS can help you set up a repayment plan.
-To find a CCCS location near you, call 1-800-388-2227.
+- Consider working with a nonprofit debt counseling service, such as InCharge Debt Solutions.
+For a small fee (or maybe no fee), InCharge can help you set up a repayment plan.

 - Limit yourself to one major credit card and only use it for emergencies.

-- Consider bankruptcy only as a last resort.
-Bankruptcy will stay on your credit history for many years-seven or 10.
+- Consider bankruptcy, but only as a last resort.
+Bankruptcy will stay on your credit history for 7-10 years.
 This will make getting new credit very difficult.
 It’s better to try to work out a repayment plan with creditors.
-If you feel you have no other choice than to declare bankruptcy, first talk with a lawyer, the financial counseling personnel on your base or post, or a legal aid clinic.

 - A nonprofit credit counselor can help you set up a debt management plan that can help alleviate the debt.
 This kind of plan typically turns debts into one affordable monthly, payment at a lower interest rate.